Language, literature, history, and culture of ancient Greece and Rome. Citations to journal articles, books, and conferences. Coverage: 1924-present.

 This collection comprises 100,000 pages of literary works, along with memoirs and essays, in their original language, by Latin American women from the colonial period in the 17th century to the present.

-The Leader-Post is a Canadian newspaper with coverage of the politics, society and events in the Regina, Saskatchewan province.
+The Leader-Post is a Canadian newspaper with coverage of the politics, society and events in the Regina, Saskatchewan province of Canada.

 Current issues, studies, thoughts, and trends in the legal world.
 Articles from international scholarly law journals.
 Coverage: Varies by title.